empckec03/math-3430-final-project/README.md

      git push origin

 For the sake of this class, I don't think we should worry about using branches at all since they will not be very helpful.

+After making the changes to the file, please make a pull request for the file (don't worry about the description field).
+For this, it should pop up on the main page of the repo after proposing changes to the file.
+It will be a button that says "Compare and pull request".
+This can also be viewed from the Pull Request tab at the top of the page for the repo.
+If y'all have any questions, feel free to ask at any time!